-When an error occurs during an Erase operation, prevent future accesses to this bad block (again by creating a table within the system or by using another appropriate scheme).
+When an error occurs during an Erase operation, prevent future accesses to this bad block (by creating a table within the system or by using another appropriate scheme).

-- (15) Do not turn off the power before write/erase operation is complete.
+- (15) Do not turn off the power before the Write/Erase operation is complete.
 Avoid using the device when the battery is low.
-Power shortage and/or power failure before write/erase operation is complete will cause loss of data and/or damage to data. - (16) The number of valid blocks is on the basis of single plane operations, and this may be decreased with two plane operations.
+Power shortage and/or power failure before the Write/Erase operation is complete will cause loss of data and/or damage to data. - (16) Please refer to KIOXIA soldering temperature profile for details.